 Notably, significant damages that affect other parts of the car, such as the engine or suspension, can cost much higher.
 It typically takes not less than two weeks to complete a major collision repair, and you should factor in the cost of renting a car while yours is in the garage.

 Car crashes can cause severe injuries, pain, and decreased quality of life.
 The National Highway Traffic Safety Administration estimates the cost of US road crashes to be around $871 billion in a single year.
-Dealing with the aftermath of accidents, including treatments, visits to doctors, loss of productivity, requires substantial amounts of money.
+Dealing with the aftermath of car accident costs, including treatments, visits to doctors, loss of productivity, requires substantial amounts of money.

 According to US CDC, the average cost of hospital visits to treat injuries caused by car crashes is about $3,300 for the emergency room and about $7,500 for normal hospitalization.
 Importantly, it is not just money that you could be losing but also time and energy.
 All these losses are factored in when calculating the actual cost of your treatment and recovery.